Select Resources

 Match statements

-statement matches on all resources that EITHER have the kind Service with name “staging” OR have the kind Service and are being created in the “prod” Namespace.
+In this snippet, the match statement matches on all resources that EITHER have the kind Service with name “staging” OR have the kind Service and are being created in the “prod” Namespace.

 1spec: